Seaweed (band): Spanaway and Actions and Indications (1995–1999)

 After fulfilling their contract to Sub Pop, Seaweed signed a contract with the major record label Hollywood Records.
 Their 1995 album Spanaway became the band's major label debut, and their most successful to date.
 The single "Start With" became Seaweed's only appearance on a Billboard chart, peaking at No. 38 on the Alternative Songs chart in 1995.
 "Free Drug Zone" and "Magic Mountainman" also got released as promotional singles.
-In the summer of that year, Seaweed was notable as being a part of the lineup for the first ever Vans Warped Tour; however, unlike many of the other bands, they would not make anymore appearances after that year.
+In the summer of that year, Seaweed was notable as being a part of the lineup for the first ever Vans Warped Tour; however, unlike many of the other bands, they would not make any more appearances after that year.
 They also opened for Screaming Trees throughout 1996.
 Despite the label's initial large financial advance and marketing promises, the album did not sell well as expected.
 It took the band over a year to be released from their contract.

 Afterwards, the band experienced their first lineup change as drummer Bulgrien left the band.
 He was replaced by Quicksand drummer Alan Cage.
 The band then decided on the label Merge Records as their next home.
 The label was putting out albums by Seaweed's friends such as Superchunk and Neutral Milk Hotel, and so the transition was seamless.
 The band's final album, Actions and Indications, came out in early 1999; however, the exposure from their previous two albums had diminished, and the band was exhausted from touring.
 After playing an anniversary show for Merge Records in the summer of 1999, Seaweed disbanded.